Kongens Enghave: Transport

 The central parts of Sydhavnen are served by Sydhavn and Sjælør station of the S-train system.
 There are also several bus lines.
 The Øresund Railway (to Copenhagen Airport and Malmö) traverses the district mostly underground, but does not have any stations here.

-A metro branch line, the M4, is under construction and due to open in 2024.
-It will serve three stations in the district (Enghave Brygge, Sluseholmen and Mozarts Plads) as well as two stations bordering the district (Havneholmen and the hub of Ny Ellebjerg).
+A metro branch line, the M4 opened in 2024.
+It serves three stations in the district (Enghave Brygge, Sluseholmen and Mozarts Plads) as well as two stations bordering the district (Havneholmen and the hub of København Syd).

 Geography

-Kongens Enghave covers an area of 4.46 km², has a population of 15,414 and a population density of 3,455 per km2 (2008).
+Kongens Enghave covers an area of 4.46 km2, has a population of 15,414 and a population density of 3,455 per km2 (2008).
 It used to be one of 15 administrative districts of Copenhagen, but since an administrative reform in 2006-08, it has been part of the official district of Vesterbro/Kongens Enghave.

 Kongens Enghave is bounded by the Carlsberg area to the north, Vesterbro to the north-east and Valby to the west, while Copenhagen Harbour to the east and south separates it from Amager Vest.

 History

 Early history

 Kongens Enghave is first mentioned in 1632.
 The area was used for harvesting of hay for the royal stables at Copenhagen Castle.
 In 1776, a small plague hospital was built on Kalvebod Beach.
 The name Frederiksholm is first seen in 1667–68 when large areas on the coast were reclaimed and drained.

 The history of the district dates back to 1795 when the old Enghavevej was built, running all the way from Vesterbrogade to Gammel Køge Landevej by way of present-day Sydhavns Plads and Mozarts Plads.
 The land was divided into 22 estates at the same event.

-From about 1900, a few country houses and farmsteads were built along the road: rederiksholm, -"Larsens Minde", Lises Minde, Frederikslund, Wilhelms Minde as well as a few small cottages, mainly used by fishermen and hunters.
+From about 1900, a few country houses and farmsteads were built along the road: Frederiksholm, "Larsens Minde", Lises Minde, Frederikslund, Wilhelms Minde as well as a few small cottages, mainly used by fishermen and hunters.
 Frederiksholm, the only of these houses that still exist today, was built by king Frederick VI.
 The estate covered about 50 hectares, about half of which was gardens and the remainder meadows.
 In 1834, it kept about 40 cows and 10 horses.
-From the 1870s, it served as residence for the manager of Frederiksholm Brickyard.
+From the 1870s, it served as residence for the manager of Frederiksholm Brickworks.